 As it turns out broccoli sprouts have a lot of health benefits.
 I would actually consider this vegetable a ‘superfood’ (even though most vegetables are in their own way).
 Primarily because of the strong antioxidant compound it contains called sulforaphane.
 There is evidence to suggest that sulforaphane prevents DNA damage which leads to cancer and can prevent a lot of inflammation in the body that leads to many diseases such as Alzheimer’s or Huntington’s disease.

-Sulforaphane is great for activating phase 2 of your liver detoxification pathway- which is specifically significant for women who are more estrogen dominant (helps clear out the excess estrogen in your blood).
+Sulforaphane is great for activating phase 2 of your liver detoxification pathway- which is specifically important for women who have any hormonal issues (helps clear out the excess hormones in your body).

-So, broccoli sprouts are really, really good for you, and they don’t taste bad, either.
-They have an almost spicy kick to them, but otherwise they’re pretty bland.
+Broccoli sprouts are really, really good for you, and they don’t taste bad, either.
+They have an almost spicy kick to them.
 They can be added to sandwiches and salads.
 Some people like to put them in smoothies, too. f you really want to reap the health benefits of broccoli sprouts, it’s best to eat them raw, because if you cook the them, you’ll deactivate the enzyme that converts glucosinolates to isothiocyanates.
 So if you add them to your smoothie, ensure you blend them first then add the remaining ingredients.

 I bought a sprout growing kit from Kings Plant Barn for $25 and managed to grow quite a bit within a few day!
 Was a really cool, cheap process too.
 I bought the seeds from King Seeds where you can get a different range and they are all organic too!